-5.5.2 This Membership Payment shall be paid in equal or nearly equal payments over a period of seventy-two (72) months, or such other period of time as is set by the Board of Directors from time to time, provided that, if prior year Net Income is not yet known when the applicant or the Applicant's Authorized Entity becomes a Member, it shall be assumed to be the same as for previous year until such time as it becomes known.
+5.6.1 The Membership Payment shall be paid in equal or nearly equal payments over a period of seventy-two (72) months, or such other period of time as is set by the Board of Directors from time to time, provided that, if prior year Annual Gross Income is not yet known when the applicant or the Applicant's Authorized Entity becomes a Member, it shall be assumed to be the same as for previous year until such time as it becomes known.
 At the time that it becomes known, the monthly payments shall be adjusted so that the remaining balance of the Membership Payment is paid in equal payments over the remainder of the payment period previously set by the Board of Directors.
-The first Membership Payment shall be paid from the first full month's distribution payment to the new Member (not from a partial month prorated distribution payment, if any).
-These Membership Payments shall be deposited into the General Account of the Association.
+The first installment of the Membership Payment shall be paid from the first full month's distribution payment to the new Member (not from a partial month prorated distribution payment, if any).
+These installments of Membership Payments shall be deposited into the General Account of the Association.

-5.5.3 The unpaid balance of the Membership Payment shall not bear interest.
+5.6.2 The unpaid balance of the Membership Payment shall not bear interest.
 These payments shall be deducted by the Association from the monthly distribution payment to the new Member.
 A new Member may make a lump sum payment(s) and thereby reduce the amount of the unpaid balance of the Membership Payment and the number of monthly payments required, but such payment(s) shall not affect the amount of each remaining monthly payment.

-5.6 Terminating Member' Payment.
+5.7 Terminating Member's Payment.

-5.6.1 Upon termination of Membership in the Association, the Member whose Membership is being terminated (the "Terminating Member"), or the Terminating Member's legal representative shall be paid an amount equal to the Membership Payment amount calculated pursuant to the terms of Section 5.5.1 above which is in effect at the time of the Member's termination, and not the Membership Payment originally paid by that Member (the "Termination Payment").
+5.7.1 Upon termination of Membership in the Association, the Member whose Membership is being terminated (the "Terminating Member"), or the Terminating Member's legal representative, shall be paid an amount equal to the Membership Payment amount calculated for new Members as of the date of the Member's termination, and not the Membership Payment originally paid by that Member (the "Termination Payment").

-5.6.1.1 Payment of said Termination Payment shall commence at the time the Terminating Member is entitled to receive the first retirement payment pursuant to the terms of the then-effective Puget Sound Pilots Retirement Plan.
+5.7.1.1 Payment of said Termination Payment shall commence at the time the Terminating Member is entitled to receive the first retirement payment pursuant to the terms of the then-effective Puget Sound Pilots Retirement Plan.
 The unpaid balance of the Termination Payment shall not bear interest.
-Said payment amounts shall be paid in equal or nearly equal payments over a period of seventy-two (72) months, or such other period as is set by the Board of Directors from time to time, except as described in Section 5.5.2 herein, and provided however, that if the payment is based on an average of three (3) years' Net Income and prior year Net Income is not yet known at the time of termination, it shall be assumed to be the same as for previous year until such time as it becomes known.
-At that time, the monthly payments shall be adjusted so that the remaining balance of the applicable average is paid in equal payments over the remainder of the applicable period.
-Notwithstanding the foregoing, in the event that the applicable payment period of time is changed by the Board of Directors, it shall not affect the period of time over which payments are made for any Member already retired and receiving payments.
+Said payment amounts shall be paid in equal or nearly equal monthly payments over a period of seventy-two (72) months, or such other period as is set by the Board of Directors from time to time, and provided however, that if the payment is based on an average of three (3) years' Adjusted Gross Income and prior year Adjusted Gross Income is not yet known at the time of termination, it shall be assumed to be the same as for previous year until such time as it becomes known.
+At that time as it is known, the monthly payments shall be adjusted so that the remaining balance of the applicable average is paid in equal payments over the remainder of the applicable period.
+Notwithstanding the foregoing, in the event that the applicable payment period of time is changed by the Board of Directors, it shall not affect the period of time over which payments are made for any Member whose Membership is already terminated and that is receiving payments.